-More than a 115 years since the last wild Atlantic salmon was caught in Lake Ontario, years of research and stream stewardship have culminated in an opportunity to bring Atlantics back into the Lake Ontario ecosystem.
+More than 115 years since the last wild Atlantic salmon was caught in Lake Ontario, years of research and stream stewardship have culminated in an opportunity to bring Atlantics back into the Lake Ontario ecosystem.

 The following conservation agencies and organizations have united to form a partnership to restore Atlantic salmon in Lake Ontario to a self-sustaining population by 2025: